British archaeologists found a 5,000-year-old drum and three children locked in a neolithic embrace

 There is evidence that the burial site was visible — and maintained — for 1,000 years.

-This discovery comes more than a century after three other chalk sculptures — almost identical — were found 15 miles away in another gravesite, this one with one child.
+This discovery comes more than a century after three other chalk sculptures — almost identical — were found 15 miles away in another gravesite, this one with a single child.

 Dubbed the “Folkton drums,” unearthed in 1889, they are “some of the most famous and enigmatic ancient objects ever unearthed in Britain,” say the researchers.